-The unit encompasses includes the Fort Hancock and Sandy Hook Proving Ground National Historic Landmark District and natural areas and shorelines adjacent to the Atlantic Ocean and Sandy Hook Bay:
+The unit includes the Fort Hancock and Sandy Hook Proving Ground National Historic Landmark District and natural areas and shorelines adjacent to the Atlantic Ocean and Sandy Hook Bay:

-- Fort Hancock and Sandy Hook Providing Ground National Historic Landmark District (Fort Hancock) encompasses the entire Sandy Hook peninsula.
-Fort Hancock is a former U.S. Army fort that provided coastal defense for New York Harbor from 1895 until 1974.
-Between 1874 and 1919, Fort Hancock was operated in conjunction with the army's Sandy-Hook Proving Ground.
+- Fort Hancock is a former U.S. Army fort that provided coastal defense for New York Harbor from 1895 until 1974.
+Between 1874 and 1919, Fort Hancock was operated in conjunction with the army's Sandy Hook Proving Ground.
 Today, over 100 buildings and fortifications remain from this long-term military installation.
-Historic Coastal defense features include multiple historic batteries and the Nike Missile Radar and Launch Sites.
-The unit is also the site of the historic Spermaceti Cove Life Saving Station and the Sandy Hook Light National Historic Landmark District Lighthouse, which is the nation's oldest continuously operated lighthouse and has guided ships into New York Harbor since 1764. - The Sandy Hook peninsula includes miles of beaches and trails, a rare maritime forest, saltmarshes, and opportunities for swimming, fishing, biking, windsurfing, observing wildlife, and other educational and recreational activities.
+Historic coastal defense features include multiple historic batteries and the Nike Missile Radar and Launch Sites.
+The unit is also the site of the historic Spermaceti Cove Life Saving Station and the Sandy Hook Lighthouse, which is the nation's oldest continuously operated lighthouse and has guided ships into New York Harbor since 1764. - The Sandy Hook peninsula includes miles of beaches and trails, a rare maritime forest, saltmarshes, and opportunities for swimming, fishing, biking, windsurfing, observing wildlife, and other educational and recreational activities.